GammaSQ/qubes-tunnel/README.md

 1. Create an AppVM, called for example `sys-vpn`, with the `provides network` option enabled using a template with the previously installed `qubes-tunnel` package.
 Make a choice for the NetVM setting, such as `sys-firewall`.

-2. Add `qubes-tunnel-openvpn` to `sys-vpn` Services tab in Settings.
+2. In `sys-vpn` setting, `Services` tab, add `qubes-tunnel-openvpn` service by explicitely write it in the input field.

+> Note: There is no need for adding `network-manager` service.

 3. As `root` or using `sudo`, in `sys-vpn` execute `/usr/lib/qubes/qtunnel-setup --config`: